 With such an adorable semi-smooshed face and big round golden eyes, it’s no wonder that the Burmese cats always seem so intrigued and expressive.

 They love to look around from high vantage points.
-So one of their favourite places might turn out to be a window with a broad sweeping view.
+So one of their favorite places might turn out to be a window with a broad sweeping view.

 They’re very fond of their humans, but it’s best to allow them time to get along with other cat breeds.